bouvet/bouvet-developer-survey/docs/ONBOARDING.md

 Ask a team member to add you to the security group [bds-team](https://portal.azure.com/).

+### Get Docker license
+You can use any container runtime for this project, but Docker Desktop is preferred.
+In order to use Docker Desktop, you need to apply for a license with [service desk](bds.bouvet.no) so it's smart to apply right away.

 ### Set Up Local Environment

 Follow the steps in [GETTING_STARTED.md](GETTING_STARTED.md).